| Mauritius, a sparkling crystal in the

 and plant materials in to Mauritius, including cuttings,

 flowers, bulbs, fresh fruits, vegetables and seeds.
+It is prohibited to introduce sugarcane and

 parts thereof, soil microorganisms and invertebrate animals.
 All